Stability for the inverse source problems in elastic and electromagnetic waves: Introduction

 For elastic waves, the inverse source problem is to determine the external force that produces the measured displacement.
-We show that the increasing instability can be achieved by using the Dirichlet boundary data only at multiple frequencies.
+We show a uniqueness result and demonstrate that the increasing stability can be achieved by using the Dirichlet boundary data only at multiple frequencies.
 For electromagnetic waves, the inverse source problem is to reconstruct the electric current density from the tangential trace of the electric field.
-First we discuss the uniqueness of the problem and distinguish the detectable radiating sources from non-radiating sources.
+First we discuss the uniqueness of the problem and distinguish the detectable radiating sources from the non-radiating sources.
 Then we prove that the increasing stability can be obtained to reconstruct the radiating electric current densities from the boundary measurement at multiple frequencies.
 For each wave, we give the stability estimates for both the continuous frequency data and the discrete frequency data.
 The estimates consist of two parts: the first part is the Lipschitz type of data discrepancy and the second part is the high frequency tail of the source function.
 The former is analyzed via the Green tensor.
-The latter is estimated by the analytical continuation, and it decreases as the frequency of the data increases.
-The results explain that the inverse source problem becomes more stable as higher frequency is used for the data.
+The latter is estimated by the analytical continuation, which decreases as the frequency of the data increases.
+The results reveal that the ill-posedness of the inverse problems can be overcome and the inverse problems are stable when multi-frequency data is used.
 In our analysis, the main ingredients are to use the transparent boundary conditions and Green's tensors for the wave equations.
-The transparent boundary condition establishes the relationship between the Dirichlet data and the Neumann data.
+The transparent boundary condition establishes the relation between the Dirichlet data and the Neumann data.
 The Neumann data can not only be represented in terms of the Dirichlet data, but also be computed once the Dirichlet data is available in practice.

-This work initializes the mathematical study and provides the first stability results on the inverse source problem for elastic and electromagnetic wave.
-It significantly extends the approach developed in \cite{LY-2016} to handle the more complicated Navier and Maxwell equations.
-Apparently, more careful study are needed for sophisticated Green's tensors of these two wave equations.
-The results shed light on the stability analysis of the more challenging nonlinear inverse medium scattering problem \cite{BLLT-IP15}.
-In addition, they motivate us to study the time-domain inverse problem where all frequencies are available in order to have better stability \cite{BZ-JAMS14}.

 Throughout, we assume that the source of either the external force or the electric current density has a compact support $\Omega\subset\mathbb R^d$, $d=2$ or $3$.
 Let $\hat{R}>0$ be a sufficiently large constant such that $\bar\Omega\subset B_{\hat R}=\{\boldsymbol x=(x_1, \dots, x_d)^\top\in\mathbb R^d: |\boldsymbol x|<\hat{R}\}$.
 Let $R>\hat{R}$ be a constant such that $B_{\hat R}\subset B_R=\{\boldsymbol x\in\mathbb R^d: |\boldsymbol x|<R\}$.
 Denote by $\Gamma_R=\{\boldsymbol x\in \mathbb R^d: |\boldsymbol x|=R\}$ the boundary of $B_R$ where the measurement of the wave field is taken.
 Let $U_R=(-R, R)^d$ be a rectangular box in $\mathbb R^d$.
 Clearly we have $\Omega\subset B_{\hat R}\subset B_R\subset U_R$.
 The problem geometry is shown in Figure \ref{pg}.